ronantakizawa/a11ymcp/README.md

 This project enables AI assistants to perform automated accessibility testing on web pages and HTML content through the Model Context Protocol.
 It uses Puppeteer and the Axe-core library from Deque to analyze web content for WCAG compliance and identify accessibility issues.

+NOTE: This is not an official MCP server from Deque Labs.

 ## Features

 - **Test web pages**: Test any public URL for accessibility issues